anime-dollar/shop-contract/README.md

 PAYMENT GATEWAY
 ===========
-*(This is contract for swap AMD coins to BNB and also its work like PAYMENT GATEWAY for anime ,erchant on [anime-dollar.com](https://anime-dollar.com) website)*
+*(This is contract for swap AMD coins to BNB and also its work like PAYMENT GATEWAY for anime merchant on [anime-dollar.com](https://anime-dollar.com) website)*

 Right now I testing it BSC testnet.
 - For BSC ***TESTNET*** contract address is: [**0xaAf2A03d8Ea989326Ad68E3495B47672a0c15966**](https://testnet.bscscan.com/address/0xaaf2a03d8ea989326ad68e3495b47672a0c15966)